-Fri., Jan 13 Arrival in San José
+Wed., Jan.
+5 Arrival in San José

 Welcome to Costa Rica!
-Today you arrive in San José where you are met at the airport by a representative from Horizontes, our Costa Rican host company, for private transfer to the Hotel Bougainvillea.
+Today you arrive in San José where you are met at the airport by a representative from Horizontes, our Costa Rican host company, for a private transfer to the Hotel Bougainvillea.
 We select this boutique hotel for its spacious rooms, friendly service, and spectacular birdy gardens, just outside the door.
 This is an environmentally-friendly hotel with a commitment to our planet and hospitality.
-Those arriving in time can enjoy a welcome dinner with fellow travelling companions and guide Willy Alfaro.
+Those arriving in time can enjoy a welcome dinner with fellow traveling companions a nd guide.
 Those that arrive later than dinner have a snack tray on arrival.
-Accommodations at Hotel Bougainvillea (D) www.hb.co.cr/en
+Accommodations at Hotel Bougainvillea (D)

-Sat., Jan.
-14 Cerro de la Muerte / Cartago / Mirador Ouetzales
+Thurs., Jan.
+6 Cerro de la Muerte | Cartago | Mirador Quetzales